Fixed Wireless Capacity Planning: Making Money from Thin Air

-Fixed wireless can seem like a kind of magic—using the open air and investing in reasonable costs for radios to transmit over that air, transforming bits transferred into dollars.
+Fixed wireless can seem like a kind of magic.
+You’re using the open air and investing in reasonable costs for radios to transmit over that air, transforming bits into dollars.

-In this blog post, we’ll talk about what wireless (radio frequency, or ‘RF’) capacity means and how that translates into business opportunities.
-In future posts, we’ll look at the RF environment itself—how vendor’s specification sheets turn into a real-life working network, and a comprehensive guide to improving fixed wireless performance.
+In this blog post, we’ll talk about what wireless (radio frequency, or RF) capacity means and how that translates into business opportunities.
+In future posts, we’ll look at the RF environment itself.
+That is, how vendor specification sheets turn into a real-life working network.
+We’ll also provide a comprehensive guide to improving fixed wireless performance.

 Let’s get one thing straight first.
-Because every WISP’s market area has unique features—and if you operate a large WISP, likely you serve a variety of regions with different subscriber needs and traits—I am not going to tell you what YOU should do with regards to fixed wireless capacity planning.
+Every WISP’s market area has unique features.
+If you operate a large WISP, you likely serve a variety of regions with different subscriber needs and traits.
+As a result, I’m not going to tell you what you should do with regards to fixed wireless capacity planning.
 However, I will give you some examples from our research at Preseem to help you build an operational toolkit.

 A Series of Tubes

-When we look at what an individual subscriber is doing throughout the day, data consumed will be chaotic, ‘bursty’—some streaming, some downloading, some browsing.
+When we look at an individual subscriber’s daily activity, data consumed will be chaotic and ‘bursty.’
+That is, there will be some streaming, some downloading, some browsing.
 It’s impossible to predict what an individual subscriber will do at any precise moment.
 But as we aggregate many subscribers together and look at these patterns over time, we can make firm predictions and projections about subscriber data usage as a whole.